benjtinsley/ttree/README.md

 ## Tests

 This repo uses pytest.
 You can view the tests in the /test directory.
-To run the test suite, simply run
+To run the test suite, point to the root directory and run:

 ```bash
 pip install -r requirements.txt # installs rich and colorama for better test formatting